kabeer11000/pdc-project/README.md

 # Distributed-Cuckoo-Filter-with-ESP32-WebSocket-Architecture
 This project focuses on the design and implementation of a distributed Cuckoo Filter across multiple ESP32 devices.
 A Cuckoo Filter is a type of probabilistic data structure which allows efficient membership testing with a low memory footprint.
+In a distributed setting, each ESP32 node maintains a local partition of the filter, which allows the system to handle larger datasets than a single device could accommodate.